ClickCease

 AutoNation Has Sold Used, Recalled, Unrepaired Vehicles to Consumers

 AutoNation, the country’s largest car retailer, has sold customers used vehicles with unrepaired safety defects.
 According to a new report from the U.S. Public Interest Research Group (PIRG) and the Consumers for Auto Reliability and Safety Foundation, researchers determined that one out of nine used AutoNation cars contained defects that ranged from defective ignition switches to malfunctioning airbags.
-They looked at 2,429 vehicles across 12 states at 28 different dealerships in July and August.
+They looked at 2,429 vehicles across 12 states at 28 dealerships in July and August.
 AutoNation currently operates more than 300 dealerships nationwide.

 Unrepaired Vehicles Are Dangerous

 A vehicle is marked for recall when a manufacturer determines that there is a defect that could affect its use.
 Typically, automakers notify dealers and car owners so they can get the vehicle repaired.
 Unrepaired recalls could cause accidents or fail to protect vehicle occupants in the event of a crash.
 While information about recalls can be found on AutoNation’s website, PIRG says the company is simply not doing enough to inform customers about the potential risks of purchasing a vehicle.
-PIRG said the main problem is that AutoNation is selling these cars at all without repairing them.
+PIRG said the main problem is that AutoNation sells these cars without repairing them.

 Protecting Consumers’ Rights